NREL/HPC/docs/Documentation/Data-and-File-Systems/Transferring-Data/globus.md

 - Click Login on the [Globus web site](https://www.globus.org/).
 On the login page select "Globus ID" as the login method and click continue.
 Use the Globus credentials you used to register your Globus.org account.
 - Go to the Transfer Files page, the link is located under the Manage Data tab at the top of the page.
 - Select **nrel#eglobus** as the endpoint on one right side.
 In the box asking for authentication, **enter your Eagle (NREL HPC) username and password**.
-Do not use your globus.org username and password when authenticating with the nrel#globus endpoint.
+Do not use your globus.org username and password when authenticating with the nrel#eglobus endpoint.
 - Select another Globus endpoint, such as a personal endpoint or an endpoint at another institution that you have access to.
 To use your personal endpoint, first start the Globus Connect Personal application.
 Then enter "USERNAME#ENDPOINT" on the left side or use the drop down menu to find it.
 Click "go".
 - To transfer files
   - Select the files you want to transfer someplace else from the system from the dialog box on the left.